Are You Ready to Let Go of the House? 6 Good Reasons To Sell Your Home Based on Logic, Not Emotion

 “And so they were really motivated to sell, but there was no way they could pull $1.5 million from that property.”

 So be sure you know the real value of your home before anyone else can persuade you otherwise for their own gains.
+As a starting point, use HomeLight’s Home Value Estimator.
+Enter your property address and answer a few simple questions to get a ballpark estimate of your property value in under two minutes.

-2. Real estate market forces are working in your favor.
+3. Real estate market forces are working in your favor.

-Political uncertainty fills the news, but when you are deciding whether it’s an opportune moment to sell your home, you need cut straight to the trends of your local real estate market and determine whether it’s a buyer’s or seller’s market.
+Political uncertainty fills the news, but when you are deciding whether it’s an opportune moment to sell your home, you need to cut straight to the trends of your local real estate market and determine whether it’s a buyer’s or seller’s market.

 Signs that you’re in a seller’s market include more buyers out looking for homes than there are homes for sale.
 That puts the ball in the seller’s court when it comes to pricing and negotiation.